acappleman/work-day-scheduler/README.md

 ## Installation

-You can access the password generator using GitHub Pages.
+You can access the scheduler using GitHub Pages.

 [Work Day Scheduler](https://acappleman.github.io/work-day-scheduler/)